Sen314/vrchill-api/README.md

 - `{pool}`: must be same as pool param in search endpoint.
 - `{index}`: vrcurl index number

-Response may be 302 redirect to youtube url or `image/jpeg` for imagesheet.
+Response may be 302 redirect to youtube url, `image/jpeg` for imagesheet or `application/json` for next page

 # VRCUrls